-If you’ve noticed clear worms in your garden, they are most likely Nematodes.
+If you’ve noticed clear worms in your garden, they are nematodes.
 Some are parasitic, while others are free-living, eating the bacteria (and insects) that might otherwise destroy your garden.
 Understanding how to identify the tiny transparent worms in your garden soil is the key to knowing how you handle them.

 To know what you’re dealing with, you’ve got to distinguish which type of nematode you’ve got in your garden.

-First, let’s break down the types of Nematodes and how you can begin to figure out which ones are present among your plants.
+First, let’s break down the types of Nematodes and how you can determine which ones are present among your plants.